Skip to content

 Picture a father walking with his child in a sudden downpour.
 His first instinct is to hold the umbrella over his child, even if it means he gets soaked.

-He doesn’t eliminate the storm, but he creates a protected space, shielding his child from its full force.
+He doesn’t eliminate the storm.
+He creates a protected space.

-This is one of a leader’s most critical, yet overlooked, jobs.
+This is one of a leader’s most critical and most overlooked jobs.

 Your role is to be the umbrella.

-In the workplace, the “storm” is the constant barrage of organizational chaos:
+In the workplace, the storm is organizational chaos:

-A manager’s job is to absorb that storm and create an environment of psychological safety for their team.
-This isn’t about being “nice” or avoiding accountability.
-It’s about creating a culture of rewarded vulnerability - a space where an engineer feels safe enough to take a risk.
-A space where they can ask a “dumb” question, admit they broke the build or challenge a senior engineer’s design without fear of being humiliated or punished.
+A manager’s job is to absorb the storm and create psychological safety for the team.
+This isn’t being nice or avoiding accountability.
+It’s creating a culture of rewarded vulnerability - a space where an engineer feels safe enough to take a risk, ask a “dumb” question, admit they broke the build or challenge a senior engineer’s design without fear of being humiliated or punished.

-Teams that have this are not just happier; they are measurably better at innovating and solving problems
+Teams that have this are not just happier.
+They’re measurably better at innovating and solving problems.

 1. Pressure flows downhill.
 It starts in the boardroom and ends on your engineer’s laptop.
 Your job is to stand in the middle of that waterfall.
-Absorb the ambiguous requests, negotiate realistic deadlines and filter out the noise.
-Distill the chaos into a clear, manageable set of goals your team can actually achieve.
+Absorb the ambiguous requests, negotiate realistic deadlines, filter out the noise.
+Distill the chaos into a clear, manageable set of goals the team can actually achieve.

 2. You can’t demand psychological safety - you have to model it.
 Be the first to admit you don’t know something.
 Be the first to own a mistake.
-When you, the leader, show that it’s okay to be imperfect, you give your team permission to do the same.
-Studies on leader humility show this is one of the fastest ways to build trust and creativity.
+When you show it’s okay to be imperfect, you give your team permission to do the same.

 3. Things will break.
 Deployments will fail.
-The leader’s reaction to failure defines the culture.
-When something goes wrong, focus on the process, not the person.
-Run blameless post-mortem/learning that ask “what and how” and not “who”.
-This turns a moment of failure into a valuable lesson and prevents a culture of fear from taking root.
+The leader’s reaction defines the culture.
+Focus on the process, not the person.
+Run blameless postmortems that ask “what and how”, not “who”.
+A moment of failure becomes a lesson instead of a seed for a culture of fear.

-Without this protective umbrella, you create an invisible tax on every single interaction.
+Without this shield, you create an invisible tax on every interaction.

-Good ideas go unspoken, bad ideas go unchallenged, and early warnings are ignored because everyone is too afraid to speak up.
+Good ideas go unspoken.
+Bad ideas go unchallenged.
+Early warnings are ignored because everyone is too afraid to speak up.

-A manager who fails to build this shield isn’t just being unsupportive - they are actively suppressing their team’s talent and paving the road to burnout!
+A manager who fails to build this shield isn’t just being unsupportive.
+They’re actively suppressing their team’s talent and paving the road to burnout.

 Principle 2: The Art of Patient Observation

 Ever watched a toddler get furious at a collapsing block tower?
-The impatient parent rushes in, grabs the blocks, and builds it “the right way”.
-The task gets done, but the child learns nothing except that they can’t do it themselves.
+The impatient parent rushes in, grabs the blocks and builds it “the right way”.
+The task gets done.
+The child learns nothing except that they can’t do it themselves.

-Active listening isn’t just waiting for your turn to talk - it’s a powerful diagnostic tool for understanding the real problem before you jump to a solution.
+Active listening isn’t waiting for your turn to talk.
+It’s a diagnostic tool for understanding the real problem before jumping to a solution.

-1. Become a master listener - this is a skill you can learn.
+1. Become a master listener.
+It’s a skill you can learn.

-1. In your next one-on-one, try waiting a full three seconds before you respond.
-This simple trick stops you from interrupting and gives the other person space to finish their thought.
-It feels weird at first, but it’s incredibly powerful.
+1. In your next 1:1, wait a full three seconds before responding.
+This stops you from interrupting and gives the other person space to finish.
+It feels weird.
+It’s powerful.

 2. ”Why is this late?” puts people on the defensive.
 “What obstacles are getting in our way?” invites collaboration.
-This small change in language can transform a conversation from blame to problem-solving.
+A small change in language transforms a conversation from blame to problem-solving.

 Working in a codebase full of tech debt is a top driver of developer burnout.

-Burnout leads to missed deadlines, which only fuels the leader’s impatience, and the cycle continues.
-Patience isn’t about moving slowly - it’s about making sure you’re moving forward sustainably
+Burnout leads to missed deadlines, which fuels more impatience and the cycle continues.
+Patience isn’t about moving slowly.
+It’s about making sure you’re moving forward sustainably.

 Principle 3: Let Them Scrape Their Knees

 Remember learning to ride a bike?
 There’s a terrifying, exhilarating moment when the parent has to let go of the seat.
 The child will wobble.
 They will probably fall.
 They might scrape a knee.
-But that moment of letting go is where the real learning happens.
+That moment of letting go is where the real learning happens.

-It’s through that cycle of trial, failure, and getting back up that a child builds the skill and confidence to ride on their own.
+Trial, failure, getting back up.
+That’s how a child builds the skill and confidence to ride.

-The opposite of this is micromanagement, and it is poison to an engineering team.
+The opposite is micromanagement and it’s poison to an engineering team.

-60% of employees say they’ve been micromanaged.
-Of those, 55% said it hurt their productivity and a whopping 70% said it crushed their morale.
+60% of employees report being micromanaged.
+Of those, 55% said it hurt their productivity.
+70% said it crushed their morale.

-For an industry with a talent shortage, this next stat is a killer:
+For an industry with a talent shortage, this next number is a killer:

 The antidote is empowered autonomy.
-You should not abandon your team - no, but instead you should shift from delegating tasks to delegating outcomes.
+Don’t abandon the team.
+Shift from delegating tasks to delegating outcomes.

 Give them the destination and trust them to draw the map.